viktoriiapoliakova/ufo-sightings/README.md

-Welcome to my project exploring the UFO sightings in the USA using R & Shiny.
+Welcome to my project exploring UFO sightings in the USA using R & Shiny.

 The dataset I chose comes from Kaggle: https://www.kaggle.com/NUFORC/ufo-sightings.
 It contains data of over 80,000 reports of UFO sightings over the last century, collected by the National UFO Reporting Center (a US-based organization that investigates UFO sightings and reports of contact with UFO).